jkoppel/code-quality-benchmark-public/README.md

-npm run lint                # Biome npm run check:all           # Run both type checking and linting npm run fix:all             # Format code and fix linting issues npm run check:command-refs  # Check that references to npm commands in docs, error messages are up to date using a headless Claude Code instance
+npm run lint                # Biome npm run check:all           # Run both type checking and linting npm run fix:all             # Format code and fix linting issues npm run fix:changed         # Format and fix only files that have changed since `main` npm run check:command-refs  # Check that references to npm commands in docs, error messages are up to date using a headless Claude Code instance
 ```